The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Introduction

+However at the outset, we would like to clarify, that the ML model presented here is not in any way comparable to a physics model.
+A physics model of the nucleus is based on physical reasoning and there is a physical meaning to the small number of parameters present in the theory.
+Moreover a proper nuclear model should not only predict the BE but also other finite nuclear properties like nuclear charge radii, half lives and so on.
+Moreover a purely machine learning based model like ours will have many more parameters than a physics model and we will not be able to associate any physical meaning to those parameters.
+The goal of this work is not to compete with physics models but to explore ML algorithms and how accurately ML based models are able to make predictions even in the absence of inputs from physics models.

 The paper is organized as follows.
 In Section \ref{sec2} we give a brief outline of the all machine learning algorithms employed.
 The results of this work is demonstrated in Section \ref{sec3} and we conclude in \ref{sec5}.
-We have two important appendices in our paper.
+We have three important appendices in our paper.
 Appendix \ref{algo} continues a technical description of our algorithm while Appendix \ref{programoverview} gives a detailed description on how to use our code to obtain the BE of any set of nuclei required by the user.
+Appendix \ref{datatable} gives the data for constructing the neutron star crust equation of state.